You know what time it is? Time for some marketing myth busting!

 Don’t let your product be a Nigel No Friends.
 Make an effort to connect up to your intended audience.

-Marketing Myth 5: Magic happens
+Final Marketing Myth: Magic happens

 Like most success, marketing takes time.
 It means putting in long hours, training yourself to handle more as you go along, keeping up with changes in the industry, failing at ideas, wiping off the frustration and sweat, having the occasional win- and then putting your head down and bum up to go through it all again.